-Slack’s Head of People: Why we’re embracing remote work for the long haul
+Slack’s head of people: Why we’re embracing remote work for the long haul

 At its core, the remote work experiment has forced us to ask whether a digital backbone can replace the physical office as the framework we use to build great companies.
 A thoughtful answer depends on radically rethinking the tools and technology employees work on, and the culture and norms they work with.

 At Slack, we’ve long had an office-centric culture, with a central headquarters home to all of our C-suite executives.
 Despite building a product that facilitates remote work, we’re the first to acknowledge that we don’t have all the answers.
 Instead, we’re embracing the uncertainty.
-We’re using this moment as an opportunity to try new things and question long-held assumptions about nearly everything.
+We’re using this moment as an opportunity to try new things and question longheld assumptions about nearly everything.

 Our starting point is to embrace remote work to tap into a broader and more representative talent pool.
 Our hiring policies have changed dramatically and permanently.
 For example, we’re now opening new roles to remote candidates, and we’re giving most employees the option to work remotely on a permanent basis.

 The real work, however, is figuring out how to rebuild our company with a distributed framework.
-We’ve started by moving to a more asynchronous work cadence, removing the expectation that work happens primarily between 9-5, and encouraging employees to work the hours that make sense for them.
+We’ve started by moving to a more asynchronous work cadence, removing the expectation that work happens primarily between 9 and 5, and encouraging employees to work the hours that make sense for them.
 People working 9-5 in a physical office default to meetings.
 Not sure about the scope of a project?
 Unclear who’s working on what?
 Want to get informal feedback?
 Just call a meeting.

 In an asynchronous world, those same conversations happen primarily through written communication.
-Our employees have naturally gravitated to our own product to facilitate this—teams are sharing information in channels, flagging follow up items for others to handle as their schedules permit, and ensuring that our meetings have clear notes that are distributed for everyone to see.
+Our employees have naturally gravitated to our own product to facilitate this—teams are sharing information in channels, flagging follow-up items for others to handle as their schedules permit, and ensuring that our meetings have clear notes that are distributed for everyone to see.
 However your company chooses to communicate, it’s clear that written communication can take more effort; you have to stop, think, and process before committing your thoughts to writing.
-But that also has profound advantages: clarity, efficiency, and measured decision making.
+But that also has profound advantages: clarity, efficiency, and measured decision-making.

 We’re already seeing some immediate advantages to this approach.
 Conversations that used to happen in hallways are now happening in Slack channels instead.
 And, because we’re working asynchronously, many are spending far less time in meetings.
 They have more time for, well, doing work.
 In addition, those outside of our San Francisco HQ report feeling that they are now operating on a more equal footing, and employees who are shy in a large meeting are empowered to contribute on their own terms.